jtimonen/ode_mcmc/README.md

 ### Main functions

-* Main functions for running inference in simulated data cases where the model probabilities have been precomputed
+Main functions for running the inference in simulated data cases where the model probabilities have been precomputed
-* - main_sim_1.m
+* main_sim_1.m
-* - main_sim_23.m
+* main_sim_23.m

-* Main functions for creating simulated data and formulating an inference problem
+Main functions for creating simulated data and formulating an inference problem
-* - defineSimProblem_1.m
+* defineSimProblem_1.m
-* - defineSimProblem_2.m
+* defineSimProblem_2.m
-* - defineSimProblem_3.m
+* defineSimProblem_3.m

-* Main function for structure inference with real data
+Main function for structure inference with real data
-- main_Th17.m
+* main_Th17.m

 ## Requirements